netreconlab/CareKitSample-ParseCareKit/README.md

 ## View your data in Parse Dashboard

 ### Heroku
-The easiest way to setup your dashboard is using the [one-button-click](https://github.com/netreconlab/parse-hipaa-dashboard#heroku) deplyment method for [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard).
+The easiest way to setup your dashboard is using the [one-button-click](https://github.com/netreconlab/parse-hipaa-dashboard#heroku) deployment method for [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard).

 ### Docker
 Parse Dashboard is the easiest way to view your data in the Cloud (or local machine in this example) and comes with [parse-hipaa](https://github.com/netreconlab/parse-hipaa).
 To access: